 Self-reported attribution vs. software-based attribution

 Someone can hear about you and start researching you months before the first time they fill out a form or reach out to you.
-That’s why you need to not only do your customer interviews but figure out how to get into those channels and watering holes that your ICP stays at.
+That’s why you need to not only do your customer interviews but figure out how to get into those channels and watering holes that your ICP frequents.